edinsoncs/suni-coin/README.md

 `main` function that returns `1` on success.
 These modules run in a minimal environment, providing the transaction data through the `env` import object.

+### Transaction Metadata

+Each transaction may optionally include arbitrary metadata.
+This data is stored in the new `metadata` field and is signed along with the rest of the transaction contents.
+Use the CLI `send` command with `--metadata` or the web form to attach JSON data to a transfer.
+Metadata is verified when signatures are checked so it cannot be tampered with after the fact.

 ### API Endpoints

 The REST API exposes several helpers for querying the chain: